Here's Your Last Chance to Ship Holiday Gifts

-Holiday Shipping Deadlines Are Fast Approaching -- Here Are the Final Cutoff Dates
+Holiday Shipping Deadlines Are Here -- Here's What Will Still Arrive in Time for Christmas

 One of the most important parts of holiday shopping is ensuring your gifts arrive on time!
-Especially during this uncertain year following safety precautions and high demand amid the coronavirus pandemic, it's crucial to know holiday shipping deadlines.
+And during this uncertain year following safety precautions and high demand amid the coronavirus pandemic, it's crucial to know holiday shipping deadlines.
+Of course, if you're not the type of person to race against the clock, you can always shop ET Style's favorite last-minute gifts, too.

 Procrastinators can still come through this year with the help of gift cards.
 Find the right gift card for everyone on your list with the help of our last minute shopping holiday gift guide.